sebivenlo/ESD-2023-Vaadin-Flow/README.md

 This command will pull our esde workshop image.
 Afterwards it will create a temporary container, and copy the sources into the vaadin-workshop folder.
 Afterwards the temporary Container will be stopped and removed.
 Then the proper vaadin container will be created with the correct directory mounted, and the ports forwarded.

+Now your container called ``esde-vaadin`` is up and running and you can access the website by accessing [localhost:8080](http://localhost:8080) in your browser.

 ## 2. Bring your Changes to the Docker Environment
 Once The docker Container is running, and you have changes, which you want to run you can use the following command:
 ```docker exec esde-vaadin mvn compile```